 - Related: Why the AL Abacus is my favorite math manipulative

 - Related: How to use the AL Abacus with any curriculum (Videos)

 RightStart helps children build computational fluency through careful development of the standard algorithms (the usual procedures for adding, subtracting, multiplying, and dividing.)
 Well-chosen manipulatives and a gradual, step-by-step development of an algorithm over a series of lessons make it easy for children to understand not only how to use the algorithm but also why it works.
 I still remember the joy of my son’s “Aha!” moment in Level B when he suddenly realized that he could add four-digit numbers!

 Use of Games

-RightStart also helps kids build computational fluency through frequent use of games.
-The games give kids a lot of practice with mental math and math facts, and many of them are genuinely fun, even for adults.
+RightStart also helps kids build computational fluency through frequent games.
+The games prove a lot of practice with mental math and math facts, and many of them are genuinely fun, even for adults.
 This, plus the fact that there isn’t much writing in the early levels, makes RightStart a great choice for kids whose math ability is further along than their writing ability.
 The downside, though, is that playing games to cement math facts rather than doing a worksheet means more parent-directed teaching time.

 RightStart uses a highly-scripted teacher’s manual that tells you exactly what to do in each lesson.
 It even spells out the exact questions to ask, although you can always put the questions into your own words.
 This might be a drawback if you prefer a more flexible teacher’s manual, but it’s a great strength if you don’t feel confident teaching math and want a lot of hand-holding.
-You’ll also learn a lot while you teach, as the manuals introduce you to the reasons behind the method.

 Because it is so teacher intensive, you need to plan to be present for the entire math session, especially in the early years.
 Some moms report that they only spend fifteen or twenty minutes on each RightStart lesson, but some spend up to forty-five minutes.